nrfconnect/sdk-nrf/samples/bluetooth/mesh/light/README.rst

 .. _bluetooth_mesh_light:

-Bluetooth: Mesh Light
+Bluetooth: Mesh light
 #####################

 .. contents::
    :local:
    :depth: 2

-The Bluetooth Mesh Light sample demonstrates how to set up a basic Mesh server model application and control LEDs with the Bluetooth Mesh, using the :ref:`bt_mesh_onoff_readme`.
+The Bluetooth mesh light sample demonstrates how to set up a basic mesh server model application, and control LEDs with the Bluetooth mesh using the :ref:`bt_mesh_onoff_readme`.

 .. note::
-    This sample is self-contained and can be tested on its own.
+   This sample is self-contained, and can be tested on its own.
-    However, it is required when testing the the :ref:`bluetooth_mesh_light_switch` sample.
+   However, it is required when testing the :ref:`bluetooth_mesh_light_switch` sample.

 Overview
 ********